Residence Permit for Working Professionals

-In principle, EU citizens enjoy freedom of movement.
+For EU citizens, the EU right of free movement applies to their residence.
 If you would like to stay in Berlin or Germany for more than three months, please register with a Berlin Bürgeramt office within 14 days of your arrival.
 Employment in a company in Berlin or Brandenburg does not pose any problems within the framework of the free movement of workers.

-Citizens of the USA, Canada, Australia, New Zealand, the United Kingdom, Israel, Japan and the Republic of Korea can enter Germany without a visa.
-If they wish to work in Berlin, they will require a residence permit (residence permit including permission to work).
+Citizens of the USA, Canada, Australia, New Zealand, Great Britain, Israel, Japan and the Republic of Korea can enter Germany without a visa.
+If you want to work in Berlin, you need a residence permit for employment or an EU Blue Card.
 You can apply for a residence permit at the Berlin Immigration Office (LEA, Landesamt für Einwanderung) within 90 days of entering the country.
 You may not begin working in Berlin until your residence permit has been issued.

 You may therefore wish to apply for a national visa at the German Embassy and/or Consulate in your country of origin or country of permanent residence.
 This allows you to clarify, before travelling to Germany, whether or not you will be granted a residence permit in Berlin.

 If you have travelled to Germany with a national employment visa, you may begin working as soon as you enter the country.
-Approximately two months before that visa expires, you have to apply to convert your national visa into a residence permit at the LEA.
+Approximately two months before that visa expires, you have to apply to convert your national visa into a residence permit at the LEA (Berlin Immigration Office).

 OUR TIP